Baltimore Police Search For Missing 13-Year-Old Boy

 MIDDLE RIVER, Md.
 (WJZ) — Police in Baltimore County are searching for a missing 13-year-old Reginald Ross.

-Reginald was last seen in Middle River on Tuesday, March 23.READ MORE: Baltimore Opens COVID Vaccine Pre-Registration List For Any Resident 16 Years And Older
+Reginald was last seen in Middle River on Tuesday, March 23.READ MORE: WATCH LIVE: Baltimore County Police To Give Update On Fatal Shootings, Fire Linked To Suspect Joshua Green

 He is approximately 5-foot-4 and 110 pounds.
 He was last seen wearing a black sweatshirt and sweatpants.

-Call Baltimore County Police if you have information at 410-307-2020READ MORE: Tara Savannah Payne's Family Searching For Answers After Her Body Was Recovered From Water Near Baltimore's Canton Neighborhood
+Call Baltimore County Police if you have information at 410-307-2020READ MORE: Police Investigating Murder-Suicide In Columbia Sunday Night

 🚨 PLEASE SHARE 🚨 13yo Reginald Ross was last seen in Middle River on March 23.
 He is approximately 5'4" and 110 lbs and was last seen wearing a black sweatshirt and sweatpants.
 Have info?
 Call #BCoPD at 410-307-2020. ^NL #MissingPerson #Missing #Baltimore pic.twitter.com/1lwoQvjXSl

-— Baltimore County Police Department (@BaltCoPolice) March 26, 2021MORE NEWS: 58 Arrested In Baltimore Warrant Initiative This Week
+— Baltimore County Police Department (@BaltCoPolice) March 26, 2021MORE NEWS: Police ID Suspect Joshua Green In 3 Fatal Shootings Incidents, Fire In Baltimore County